cormullion/Karnak.jl/docs/src/basics.md

 g = wheel_graph(12)
 d1 = @drawsvg begin
     background("grey10")
-    sethue("fuchsia")
+    sethue("orange")
     drawgraph(g, vertexlabels=1:nv(g), layout=stress)
 end 600 300
 ```

 ### Even more well-known graphs

-There are probably as many graphs as there possible games of chess, but in both fields, the more commonly seen patterns have been studied extensively.
+There are probably as many graphs as there are possible games of chess.
+In both fields, the more commonly seen patterns have been studied extensively by enthusiasts.

-These well-known graphs are provided by the `smallgraph()` function.
+Many well-known graphs are provided by the `smallgraph()` function.
 Supply a symbol, such as `:bull`, or `:house`.

 ```@setup smallgraphs
 using Karnak, Luxor, Graphs, NetworkLayout